firezone/firezone/CONTRIBUTING.md

 before code is committed.
 Install with Homebrew: `brew install pre-commit` or
 pip: `pip install pre-commit`.

-### The ENV file

-For running tests and developing Firezone outside of Docker, you'll need some environment variables present in your shell's env.

-See .env.sample an example of what variables you need.
-We recommend copying this file to `.env` and using a dotenv loader to apply this to your current shell env.

-For example, run the following command to 'source' the environment variables from .env on `mix test`:

-`env $(cat .env | grep -v \# | xargs) mix test`

-This will initialize everything and run the test suite.
-If you have no failures, Firezone should be properly set up 🥳.

-At this point you should be able to sign in to [http://localhost:4000](http://localhost:4000) with email `firezone@localhost` and password `firezone1234`.

 ### Bootstrapping

 To start the local development cluster, follow these steps: